junxit/us-congress-bills-115/bill.md

 - **(e)** *Fairness in competition for solicitations for international project activities* Section 33 of the Atomic Energy Act of 1954 (42 U.S.C.
 2053) is amended by inserting before the first sentence the following: “In this section, with respect to international research projects, the term private facilities or laboratories means facilities or laboratories located in the United States.”.
 - **(f)** *Identification of priorities*
   - **(1)** *Report*
-    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the Secretary shall submit to Congress a report on the fusion energy research and development activities that the Department proposes to carry out over the 10-year period following the date of the report under not fewer than 3 realistic budget scenarios, including a scenario based on 3-percent annual growth in the non-ITER portion of the budget for fusion energy research and development activities.
+    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the Secretary shall submit to Congress a report on the fusion energy research and development activities that the Department proposes to carry out over the 10-year period following the date of the report under not fewer than three realistic budget scenarios, including a scenario based on 3-percent annual growth in the non-ITER portion of the budget for fusion energy research and development activities.
     - **(B)** *Inclusions* The report required under subparagraph (A) shall—
       - **(i)** identify specific areas of fusion energy research and enabling technology development, including activities to advance inertial and alternative fusion energy concepts, in which the United States can and should establish or solidify a lead in the global fusion energy development effort;
       - **(ii)** identify priorities for initiation of facility construction and facility decommissioning under each of the three budget scenarios described in subparagraph (A); and